postm1/GD3D11/README.md

 Building the mod is currently only possible with windows, but should be easy to do for anyone.
 To build the Mod, you need to do the following:

 - Download & install **Git** (or any Git client) and clone this GitHub repository to get the GD3D11 code.
-- Download & install **Microsoft Visual Studio 2019** (Community Edition is fine, make sure to enable C++ Tools during installation!) from Microsoft.
+- Download & install **Microsoft Visual Studio 2019** (Community Edition is fine, make sure to enable C++ Tools during installation!).
 Might work on 2015 or 2017 but untested.
 - ~~Download ...
 DirectX SDK ...~~ Not dependent on DirectX SDK anymore.
 - Optional: Set environment variables "G2_SYSTEM_PATH" and/or "G1_SYSTEM_PATH", which should point to the "system"-folders of the games.